Our growing timeline

 Without doubt, one can say that the highlight of the fall was our Mid East Storytellers exhibition at the Art Center of Geneva’s International School.

 The concept – launched in November 2020 in partnership with the Alliance for Middle East Peace (ALLMEP) and with Pendulum – Creative Changency gave birth to a storytelling platform for Israeli and Palestinian to tell their unique stories.
-Through a facilitated workshop, opportunity to skill up storytelling (via photography) was given to B8 of Hope grantees and ALLMEP members.
+Through a facilitated workshop, the opportunity to skill up storytelling (via photography) was provided to B8 of Hope grantees and ALLMEP members.

 The exhibited stories were inspiring.
 They reflected the voice of Israeli and Palestinian peace builders, active members of grassroots and civil society initiatives.
-Through sharing their stories, a path was paved for a respectful coexistence based on equal rights, dignity and security for all.
+Through sharing their stories, a path was paved for a respectful coexistence based on equal rights, dignity, and security for all.

-B8 of Hope in partnership with ALLMEP and Pendulum turned the collection of stories into an exhibition which lasted throughout November and was open to the Geneva public as well as to all students of the International school.
+B8 of Hope in partnership with ALLMEP and Pendulum turned the collection of stories into an exhibition which lasted throughout November and was open to the Geneva public as well as to all students at the International school.

-In November, B8 of hope also had the pure pleasure of hosting Tech2Peace and Middle East Entrepreneurs of Tomorrow (MEET), two NGOs focused on peace-building through learning entrepreneurship in the framework of high-tech.
+In November, B8 of hope also had the pure pleasure of hosting Tech2Peace and Middle East Entrepreneurs of Tomorrow (MEET), two NGOs focused on peacebuilding through learning entrepreneurship in the framework of high-tech.
 Tech2Peace is aimed at students and young professionals aged 20-30 and MEET ‘s target audience is high-schoolers aged 14-17.

-A dozen Israelis and Palestinians, alumni and leaders of Tech2Peace came to Switzerland to attend a unique seminar organized by Stiftung Urgestein and partly funded by the Swiss Department of Foreign Affairs in partnership with B8 of Hope.
+A dozen Israelis and Palestinians, alumni, and leaders of Tech2Peace came to Switzerland to attend a unique seminar organized by Stiftung Urgestein and partly funded by the Swiss Department of Foreign Affairs in partnership with B8 of Hope.
 The participants spent half the day in cultural exchange sessions (including with several Swiss participants) and half the day working together to learn high tech skills (App development and video).

 Upon the arrival of part of the cohort, B8 of Hope hosted a dinner.
 We had Tomer co-founder of Tech2Peace, Jake, Juman and Uthman, both facilitators and alumni.
 We also invited two members of MEET, Aga and Anas who happened to be in the region on that evening.
 It was a delight to witness a beautiful synergy taking place between our two grantee organizations Tech2Peace and MEET.

 The B8 of Hope co-founders in Geneva and a few supporters of our work were present at the dinner and got their shot of Vitamin Hope by listening to the young fellows of both organizations.
 Rather than being stuck in the past and in their respective narratives, these young people look forward, and their common ground is entrepreneurship.
 It is important for them to be in a dialogue and understand each other.
-They work on a future reality based on equality, dignity and safety for all.
+They work for a future reality based on equality, dignity, and safety for all.
 The best way to achieve this reality is by trying to be part of the solution.